 -Independence of the judiciary,

 -The doctrine of separation of powers,

 -A sovereign democratic republic,

 -The welfare state, etc.

-It would qualify for the basic features and Supreme Court said in the Judgement that more features will be added to this list (Indicative List) in the coming time(future).
-And whether a feature is essential basic or not, it will be decided by the court according to the facts of each case.
+It would qualify for the basic features and Supreme Court said in the Judgement of Kesavananda Bharti case that more features will be added to this list (Indicative List) in the coming time(future).
+And whether a feature is essential basic or not, will be decided by the court according to the facts of each case.

 In this case, the Democratic of India was given a safeguard for the time to come.